researcherben/structural-simulation-toolkit/sst_logging/Example01/README.md

-Example project for Simplified SST Logging
+# Example project for Simplified SST Logging

-Shows showing logging with log levels defined by enumeration
+Shows logging with log levels defined by enumeration